claimscout/VA-Claim-Scout/README.md

 ## Also Filing for SSDI?

-If you are also pursuing Social Security Disability Insurance benefits, **SSDI Claim Scout** is a separate companion tool built on the same framework.
+If you are also pursuing Social Security Disability Insurance benefits, **SSDI Claim Scout** (Coming Soon) is a separate companion tool built on the same framework.

 - **github.com/ClaimScout/SSDI-Claim-Scout**